hsauro/mcabook/_sources/introductoryTopics/elasticities.rst

 What about the elasticities for reversible mass-action reactions?

-While the elasticities for irreversible reactions that follow mass-action kinetics are straight forward, reversible reactions are a little bit more complicated.
+While the elasticities for irreversible reactions that follow mass-action kinetics are straightforward, reversible reactions are a little bit more complicated.

 Let's consider the reversible reaction: